benchristel/process-to-processes/src/SoftwareDevelopment/Programming/Production.md

 ## Can Programmer Productivity Be Measured in Lines of Code?

+You will get what you reward—this is {{link GoodhartsLaw}}.
+If programmers are given incentives to produce more code, they'll find a way to produce more code, whether that actually creates value for the business or not.

+The idea that programming is mostly typing code is flatly contradicted by data from real projects.
+I was once on an ambitious project that tasked 80 programmers with rewriting half a million lines of code in a new programming language.
+Over the course of more than two years, we spent an estimated 8000 programmer-days on the project, ending up with about 700,000 lines of code in the new language.
+You might think that a rewrite project—simply translating from one programming language to another—would have a high proportion of time spent typing, yet 700,000 lines in 8,000 days works out to less than 90 lines per programmer-day.
+This equates to a typing speed of about 2 words per minute.
+Of course, we were not abysmally slow typists.
+Instead, this apparently slow "production" speed resulted from two causes:

+- We spent only a small about of time each day with our fingers on the keys—maybe an hour, occasionally two.
+The rest of the time was spent reading code and communicating with coworkers.
+- Much of what we typed did not end up in the codebase—because programming is {{link FiguringThingsOut}}.

+> As developers, we’re not paid for what we do.
+We’re paid for what we know how to do.
+Our limitation is how much we can know.
+You can tell, because we don’t sit there typing all day, and most of what we type, we delete.
+>
+> —<cite>Jessica Kerr, ["Shaving the Golden Yak"](https://www.youtube.com/watch?v=10Foa_lulK4&t=1213s)</cite>

+It is clear to everyone who studies it that programming productivity is not a matter of typing speed.
+There is something else going on when we program.

 ## Does More Code Mean More Value?

 If the code is never released to anyone, it has no value.
 The {{link TimeValueOfMoney}} implies that we should release new features as soon as they are ready.